BYOL-Academy/byol-frontend/src/assets/markdown/ui-components/FormControl/DynamicForm.md

 import Input from '@/components/ui/Input' import Button from '@/components/ui/Button' import { HiMinus } from 'react-icons/hi'
-import * as Yup from 'yup'
+import * as z from 'zod'
 import type { FormikProps } from 'formik'

 type FormModel = {